Popular Mechanics: Magazine design

+International editions

-After World War II ended, in 1945, a number of international editions were introduced, starting with a French edition, followed by Spanish in 1947, and then Swedish and Danish in 1949.
-As of 2002, the print magazine was being published in English, Chinese, and Spanish and distributed worldwide.
+During World War II, Popular Mechanics published a foreign edition for soldiers overseas.
+After the war, a number of international editions were introduced, starting with a French edition.
+In 1947, a Spanish-language version was started, where it was translated and printed out of Chicago for sale in Latin America.
+Swedish and Danish version followed in 1949.
+By 2002, the print magazine was being published in English, Chinese, and Spanish and distributed worldwide.

 South African and Russian editions were introduced that same year.